-I’m always interested in what other people are reading, and I assume you’re the same way, so I keep this space updated with what I’ve read in recent weeks and months.
+I’m always interested in what others are reading, so I keep this space updated with what I’ve recently read myself.

 Leo Babauta, The Power of Less: The Fine Art of Limiting Yourself to the Essential… in Business and in Life (New York: Hachette, 2009).

 Jerry Kramer and Dick Schaap, Instant Replay: The Green Bay Diary of Jerry Kramer (1967; reprint, New York: Anchor, 2011).

 Urban Meyer with Wayne Coffey, Above the Line: Lessons in Leadership and Life from a Championship Program (New York: Penguin Books, 2017).